TE-Dependent Analysis (tedana) of multi-echo functional magnetic resonance imaging (fMRI) data.

 tedana: TE Dependent ANAlysis

 tedana originally came about as a part of the ME-ICA pipeline, although it has since diverged.

-An important distinction is that while the ME-ICA pipeline originally performed both pre-processing and TE-dependent analysis of multi-echo fMRI data; however,
+An important distinction is that while the ME-ICA pipeline originally performed both pre-processing and TE-dependent analysis of multi-echo fMRI data,

 tedana now assumes that you're working with data which has been previously preprocessed.